sollarp/voice-assistant-chatgpt/README.md

 - Take away

-There has been a lot of boiler plate code to make this working with LiveData so in this usecase to use Flow would much better option.
+There has been a lot of boiler plate code to make this working with LiveData and manual dependecy injection so in this usecase to use Flow and Dagger would be much better option.

 ## Video: